Updated May 26, 2023

-Some important tools of lean approach are VSM (value stream mapping), Kaizen (Continuous improvement), Kanban, Gemba (Go & See), JIT(Just in Time), Poke Yoke, etc. which industries may use for elimination of wastage.
+Some essential tools of the lean approach are VSM (value stream mapping), Kaizen (Continuous improvement), Kanban, Gemba (Go & See), JIT(Just in Time), Poke Yoke, etc., which industries may use for the elimination of wastage.

 What is Six Sigma?

-Six Sigma helps to improve the end quality of product ensuring minimum quality variation.
-It is a method of statistical quality control (SQC) and a data-driven problem-solving methodology which ensures 3.4 defects per million output unit.
-Six-Sigma is also defined as a measurement of process performance with continually striving to reach the ultimate goal of six sigma by reducing the defects in quality control.
+Six Sigma helps to improve the end quality of products ensuring minimum quality variation.
+It is a statistical quality control (SQC) method and a data-driven problem-solving methodology that ensures 3.4 defects per million output units.
+Six Sigma is also defined as a measurement of process performance with continually striving to reach the ultimate goal of Six Sigma by reducing the defects in quality control.

 |Sigma Level||Defects per million||Yield|

-There are two kinds of statistical methods to advance quality level by reducing variability.
-These methods are – DMAIC ( D- Define, M- Measure, A- Analyze, I- Improve, C- Control), DMADV (D- Define, M- Measure, A- Analyze, D- Design, V- Verify).
-Six Sigma DMAIC approach is used for the existing process; on the other hand, when designing a new process DMADV is used.
+Two kinds of statistical methods advance quality levels by reducing variability.
+These methods are – DMAIC ( D- Define, M- Measure, A- Analyze, I- Improve, C- Control) and DMADV (D- Define, M- Measure, A- Analyze, D- Design, V- Verify).
+The Six Sigma DMAIC approach is used for the existing process; however, when designing a new process, DMADV is used.

-Every business leader optimizes streamline workflow and elimination of unnecessary or repetitive tasks in order to execute the workflow efficiently and effectively.
-The combination of lean philosophy and statistical approach of six sigma is to reduce wastes and variation of quality control.
+Every business leader optimizes a streamlined workflow and eliminates unnecessary or repetitive tasks to execute the workflow efficiently and effectively.
+Combining Six Sigma’s lean philosophy and statistical approach to reduce waste and variation of quality control.

-- Focus on Customer: One of the most prudent business advice from experts that customer satisfaction is the ultimate goal of any business.
-By giving importance to customer’s needs, a business can improve its product or service quality.
+1. Focus on Customer: One of the most prudent business advice from experts is that customer satisfaction is the ultimate goal of any business.
+A business can improve its product or service quality by prioritizing customers’ needs.
 After all, everything revolves around customer opinions.
-Before implementing any drastic or minor changes in product or service, it is the primary goal to establish and maintain quality standard what market or customer demands.
+Before implementing any drastic or minor changes in a product or service, the primary goal is to establish and maintain quality standards that the market or customer demands.

-- Business leaders must have a clear understanding of the reason for data collection and what kind of data will be collected.
+- Business leaders must clearly understand the reason for data collection and what kind of data will be collected.

 - Establish a standardized data collection system.